GXtechnic/Documentation/SOPs/SOP_2.md

 ## Purpose

-* This document is the procedure for offboarding employees
+* This SOP is to establish the standard and guideline procedures for the offboarding of terminated employees.

 <br>

 ## Scope

-* Offboarding is the process that leads to the formal separation between an employee and a company through resignation, termination, or retirement.
+* This ***SOP*** is to be used by the IT department for the offboarding of terminated employees.

 <br>

 ## Responsibilities

 * The IT department will be responsible for removing and deleting the accounts and related access to systems as part of the termination of employee process.

 <br>